qmlbook/qmlbook/en/ch02/index.rst

 .. hint::

-    A typical Qt Quick application is made out of a runtime as well as either native plug-ins or native code which launches the runtime code.
-For the beginning we will not cover the native side of development and focus only of the runtime aspects of Qt 5.
+    A typical Qt Quick application is made out of a runtime called the QmlEngine which loads the initial QML code.
+The developer can register C++ types with the runtime to interface with the native code.
+These C++ types can also be bundled into a plugin and then dynamically loaded using an import statement.
+The ``qmlscene`` and ``qml`` tool are pre-made runtimes, which can be used directly.
+For the beginning we will not cover the native side of development and focus only on the QML aspects of Qt 5.

-.. todo:: can native plug-ins launch the runtime code?

 Qt Creator will create several files for you.
 The ``HelloWorld.qmlproject`` file is the project file where the relevant project configuration is stored.
 This file is managed by Qt Creator so don't edit.

 Another file, ``HelloWorld.qml``, is our application code.
-Open it and try to guess what the application does and then continue to read-on.
+Open it and try to guess what the application does and then continue to read on.

-.. todo:: "read-on"

 .. code-block:: js